 1951 Chrysler Cars Fact Sheet

-The big news for 1951 was the introduction of the new 180 HP Hemi-head V-8 engine and the demise of the L-head 8, that had been introduced in 1934.
+The big news for 1951 was the introduction of the new 180 HP OHV Hemi-head V-8 engine and the demise of the ancient L-head 8, that had been introduced in 1934.
+The Windsor line continued with the I-6.

 From a styling point of view, the Chrysler line was revised in 1951 with only minor changes, but the result was a much more modern look.
 The grille lost the costly egg-crate styling look.
 Parking lamps were now located directly below the headlamps within the top grille molding.
 The top grille molding also wrapped completely around the front end and ran rearward to the middle of the front door.